-While this year will be a somewhat different experience due to COVID-19, we want to ensure that our first years are provided with the best start on their third level journey.
+While this year will still be a somewhat different experience due to COVID-19, we want to ensure that our first years are provided with the best start on their third level journey.

 Here’s all you need to know to make your transition to third level as smooth as possible